blog-banner-image

 What specializations, if any, are formally available as part of the program?
 In some cases, students may be able to specialize in forensic science while pursuing a degree in criminal justice.
 Other specializations include corrections, policing, homeland security, emergency management, cybercrime, and criminal behavior.
 Sometimes forensic science itself is offered as a criminal justice specialization, although in such cases the program tends to emphasize breadth of forensic understanding, whereas standalone forensic science degrees tend to emphasize lab science related to evidence.
 Specializations might include DNA and serology, toxicology, or death investigation.

 What established occupations will students be prepared for after receiving a degree?
-After obtaining a degree in criminal justice students will be prepared to work in various law enforcement positions, including as police officers, FBI agents, homeland security or immigration officers, or even border patrol officers, many of which are described in detail by the Bureau of Labor Statistics (BLS).
+After obtaining a degree in criminal justice, students will be prepared to work in various law enforcement positions, including as police officers, FBI agents, homeland security or immigration officers, or even border patrol officers, many of which are described in detail by the Bureau of Labor Statistics (BLS 2025).
 A forensic science degree may allow a student to pursue employment as a forensic toxicologist, a crime scene or forensic science technician (as described by the BLS), or an intelligence officer, among a number of other vocations.

 The following is a list of eight schools that offer online degree programs in criminal justice: